Lovers and Angels Tour and launch of her new album 'Into the Peace'

 Intimate and confessional, the songs emerge from a violent energy.
 Music can sweep you away, make you make bad decisions.
 Like the best artists, all Bethia’s life experiences have ended up in her voice – languid, velvety, with a resonant cloak of darkness.

-Alongside her new band, Bethia is delighted to be joined on keys and backing vocals by her long-time friend Mike Mills from REM.
+On the album, alongside her new band, Bethia is delighted to be joined on keys and backing vocals by her long-time friend Mike Mills from REM.

 “Shines home like a lantern” - Rolling Stone Magazine